Bedwetting or nocturnal enuresis is when a child wets the bed at night more than twice a month after age 5 or 6.

 The last stage of toilet training is staying dry at night.
 To stay dry at night, your child's brain and bladder must work together so your child wakes up to go to the bathroom.
 Some children develop this ability later than others.

 Bedwetting is very common.
 Millions of children in the United States wet the bed at night.
 By age 5, over 90% of children are dry during the day, and over 80% stay dry through the night.
 The problem usually goes away over time, but some children still wet the bed at age 7, or even older.
-Although the problem usually goes away over time, many children, and even a small number of adults, continue to have bedwetting episodes.
+In some cases, children and even a small number of adults, continue to have bedwetting episodes.

 Bedwetting also runs in families.
 Parents who wet the bed as children are more likely to have children who wet the bed.